Chaetomium elatum: Habitat and ecology

 Chaetomium elatum is a very common and widely distributed species of Chaetomium, with it being found all over the world.
 The species has been found in many areas of the United States, Canada, England, France, Russia, Switzerland, Germany, Scotland, the Galapagos Islands and many other localities.

 It is the most common species of fungi that grows on damp rotting straw, but has also been found and isolated from a variety of materials like rope, burlap, wood, paper, cellulose products, animal dung, seeds, barrel hoops, old brooms, Hordeum vulgare L, Triticum aestivum and the dead leaves of Typha and Sparganium.
 In general this species of Chaetomium mainly colonizes cereal, Alkali seepweed, True grasses, has been found to interact with Japanese yew, Alkali seepweed, European rabbit, Bread wheat, True grasses, Corn.
-It has also been associated with the mycobiota of Sugarcane as well as is known as a root-colonizing fungus in the avocado plant where it serves as both a rhizoplane and rhizophere.
+It has also been associated with the mycobiota of Sugarcane as well as is known as a root-colonizing fungus in the avocado plant where it serves as both a rhizoplane and rhizosphere.

 Biotechnology uses

 Chaetomium elatum has been isolated from different materials and its metabolic properties with potential biotechnology uses have been explored.
 In the presence of nitrocellulose (a very important cellulose derivative).C. elatum can break down nitrocellulose in liquid culture.
-Investigations into the types of metabolites produced by this fungus have found that it produces benzoquinone derivatives, tetra-S-methyl derivatives, anthraquinone-chromanone, orsellinic acid, globosumones, sterols Chaetoglobsins, Cochliodones 1-3 (azaphilone derivatives), azaphilones, chlorinated phenolic glycosides, and xanthoquinodins.
+Investigations into the types of metabolites produced by this fungus have found that it produces benzoquinone derivatives, tetra-S-methyl derivatives, anthraquinone-chromanone, orsellinic acid, globosumones, sterols Chaetoglobsins, Cochliodones 1–3 (azaphilone derivatives), azaphilones, chlorinated phenolic glycosides, and xanthoquinodins.
 Xanthoquinodins are fungal metabolites that have been found to have antibacterial, antifungal, anticoccidial, antiplasmodial, and cytotoxic activities.
 Azaphilones have antimicrobial, antifungal, antiviral, antioxidant, cytotoxic, nematicidal and anti-inflammatory properties, and the three metabolized by C. elatum have also been found to inhibit Caspase 3 which is involved in cell death.
 Phenolic compounds have shown to possess antimicrobial properties.
 Chaetoglobosins has been found to have anticancer activity, and benzoquinone derivatives have antibacterial properties.
 Nnanoparticles harvested from crude extracts of the C. elatum exhibit antimicrobial activity against Magnaporthe grisea, the plant pathogen that causes rice blast disease.